RanaAashish/Build_and_deploy_trading_strategy_on_cloud/README.md

 # Build_and_deploy_trading_strategy_on_cloud

 This microproject was solely for learning purpose.
+I took the reference for this project from twiter thread goes by the handle name  @Indian_Quant.

 In this project, I have:
 1. Extracted data from NSE